nidhinbose89/banking-api/README.md

 # Banking API

 A REST API for basic banking operations (account creation, balance enquiry, deposits, withdrawals) built as a take-home exercise.
-Deployed to AWS Singapore (ap-southeast-1) with full Infrastructure-as-Code and CI/CD.
+The project includes Terraform and GitHub Actions CI/CD for deploying to AWS Singapore (ap-southeast-1). **The author’s AWS demo stack has been destroyed** (`terraform destroy`); there is no hosted public URL until you provision your own account with the [Setup Guide](#setup-guide).

 ## Architecture